Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

   - To acquire a waveform for a specific channel, the PV `<OSCNAME>:CH[A-D]:ON` must be set to ON.
 Requesting `OSC1021-01:CHA:waveform:acquire` will fail if `OSC1021-01:CHA:ON` is set to OFF.
   - The waveform data will be returned in the PV `<OSCNAME>:CH[A-D]:waveform`.

+>[!Note]
+>Data capture configuration PVs have :fbk PVs.
+These are updated with a put to `OSCNAME:CH[A-D]:waveform:acquire`.
+The value of the :fbk PVs contain the settings used to capture the LAST waveform.

 ---

 ## PVs